Tamás Hajnal: VfB Stuttgart

 On 31 January 2011, Hajnal was loaned out to VfB Stuttgart.
 He scored his first goal against Eintracht Frankfurt on 27 February 2011.
 The final result was 2–0 for Stuttgart.
 On 7 May 2011, Hajnal moved permanently to VfB Stuttgart because the club avoided relegation.

 Hajnal extended his contract with VfB Stuttgart on 7 January 2013 until June 2014 with an option for a further year.

 FC Ingolstadt 04

 On 1 August 2013, he moved to FC Ingolstadt 04.
 He made his debut in the 2.
 Bundesliga against Karlsruher SC.
 In September 2014 he announced he would be leaving the club, and likely returning to his native Hungary.

 Ferencváros

-On 12 December 2014, Hajnal returned to his former club Ferencvárosi TC after 17 years.
+On 12 December 2014, Hajnal returned to his former club Ferencváros after 17 years.
 Current manager of Ferencváros, Thomas Doll had been interested in signing Hajnal previously.
 However, Hajnal was unaware that Ferencváros intended to sign him a couple of weeks before the offer was made.
 When Hajnal was a free agent, he was training with Ferencváros.
 Therefore, it was obvious that he would join the club if he would return to Hungary.

 On 7 March 2015, Hajnal scored his first goal in the 57th minute in the 2014–15 season of the Hungarian League against Győr at the Groupama Arena in Budapest.